 Across the River, Bullhead City flourished in the glow of the casino light.
 Shuttle boats transported customers from the Arizona side of the river to Laughlin's resorts.

 During the 1980s a surge of casino construction exploded in Laughlin.
-The Colorado Hotel (now the Pioneer), the Regency Sam's Town Gold River (now the River Palms) and the Edgewater opened early in the decade.
-The activity attracted other investors to begin a second boom resulting in the construction of the Colorado Belle, Harrah's Del Rio, Ramada Express and finally, in 1990, the Flamingo Hilton.
+The Colorado Hotel (now the Pioneer), Sam's Town Gold River (now the Laughlin River Lodge) and the Edgewater opened early in the decade.
+The activity attracted other investors to begin a second boom resulting in the construction of the Colorado Belle, Harrah's Del Rio, Ramada Express (now Tropicana Laughlin) and finally, in 1990, the Flamingo Hilton (now Aquarius).

 In 1987, Don Laughlin funded and built the Laughlin Bridge at a cost of $3.5 million.
 He donated the bridge to the states of Nevada and Arizona.
 The bridge carries 2,000 vehicles daily.

-Today there are nine hotel/casinos and one motel in Laughlin providing over 10,000 rooms, 154,000 square feet of meeting space, 60 restaurants, two museums, a 34-lane bowling center and a variety of boutiques, spas and salons.
+Today there are nine hotel/casinos and one motel in Laughlin providing over 10,000 rooms, 175,000 square feet of meeting space, 60 restaurants, two museums, a 34-lane bowling center, an outlet shopping mall and a variety of boutiques, spas and salons.
 More than 14,000 casino workers now cross the Colorado by shuttle boat or the Laughlin Bridge each day.

-The city by the river now attracts nearly 2 million visitors annually who visit Laughlin to gamble, enjoy water sports on the Colorado and attend many high-profile special events hosted by the community.
+The city by the river now attracts nearly 2 million visitors annually who visit Laughlin to gamble, enjoy water sports on the Colorado and attend many top name entertainers and high-profile special events hosted by the destination.